The Dust Palace: History

-In 2019 the Dust Palace moved to a new, larger premises with better facilities for creating circus theatre.
-It also being their ten year anniversary they decided to celebrate by programming a full year of our works; Angel for Breakfast debuted at Splore Festival; The Goblin Market went on tour; Human filled the ILT Stadium Southland twice in one day; they created and premiered Dawn; and The WonderWombs toured Nelson, Blenheim and Carterton, was brought back to Auckland and also picked up by The Cultch, Vancouver.
+In 2019, The Dust Palace moved to a new, larger premises with better facilities for creating circus theatre.
+Angel for Breakfast debuted at Splore Festival; The Goblin Market went on tour; Human was performed at the ILT Stadium Southland; The WonderWombs toured Nelson, Blenheim, Carterton and Auckland.

-2020 pre-covid, saw The Dust Palace tour The WonderWombs to The Cultch in Vancouver and develop PULP for Hamilton Gardens Festival.
-Later in 2020, they re-developed Ithaca into the stadium scale requested by Venues and Events Palmerston North, marking their largest and most successful story-circus combination to date.
+In 2020, The Dust Palace toured The WonderWombs to Vancouver and developed PULP for Hamilton Gardens Festival.
+Ithaca was re-developed for the Palmerston North stadium.

-2021 saw the development of a wild party cabaret where we sew the costumes live onstage, Haus of Yolo and The Ice Cream is Melting!, an environmentally focussed show for 4 - 8 year olds.
+In 2021, The Dust Palace devised cabaret show Haus of Yolo in which the performers sew their own costumes on stage.
+Also developed was The Ice Cream is Melting!, an environmentally focussed show for 4 - 8 year olds.